Frequently Asked Questions

 Q: I need to have verification of my Oregon license sent to another state.
 Is there a fee for that?

 A: Yes, there is a $10 fee for each license verification requested.
-Typically, each state has their own form that they wish for our office to complete.
+Typically, each state has their own form for our office to complete.
 Please submit the required verification form with a $10 payment for each verification requested.
 You may also request a verification of licensure by using this form.
 Please be sure to include information on where you would like to have the license verification sent.

 Q: What documentation am I required to submit for a change of name?
 A: You will need to provide either a copy of a current Driver's License or a copy of the court document that legalizes the change of name.
-Note it is not required that you request a reprint of your license to reflect the change of name.
+Note: It is not required that you request a reprint of your license to reflect the change of name.
 However, you may order a license reprint by completing this form and sending it to the Board office with the appropriate payment.

 |Arrest Record and Compliance Questions|